20 Best Beaches in Portugal: Top Coastal Spots

-Portugal is well known for its beautiful coastline, offering a variety of beaches for every kind of traveler.
+Portugal is well known for its beautiful coastline, with beaches in the Silver Coast, Algarve, and Lisbon Coast being especially popular with travelers.
 Whether you're looking for lively surf spots near Lisbon or tranquil, unspoiled beaches in the Azores, this guide will help you find the best beaches in Portugal for your next tour.
 From golden sands to dramatic cliffs, a beach holiday in Portugal has something for everyone.

 Best for: Surfing, beach parties, families